 Of course, you don’t have to drink/get drunk but there is a good chance the people around you will.

 All travelers have to be between 18-35, but the average age is about 20-25.
 Contiki Tours is an Australian company so there are a lot of Australians, but there are also plenty of Americans, Canadians, Kiwis, Brits, and Irish (you’ll probably get a few other nationalities in there too).
 It seems that there are generally more females than males and about half of the people are traveling alone.

 A large majority of former Contiki travelers often talk fondly of all the cool people they met and how much fun they had with them.
 A lot of people form really close friendships with their fellow travelers.
 For good and bad, many people’s best memories come from the people they meet—not from the sights.
 But, to be fair, some of our best memories of traveling came from the people we’ve met in hostels, so we can’t see how this is any different.

 When there are 50 people in a group it is inevitable that someone will be constantly late—this is especially true in the morning when there are a bunch of hung-over travelers.
 Just be prepared to wait a lot.

 You also run the risk of having a lame group.
 I have heard a few stories about travelers expecting a party only to find out that most people didn’t want to do anything.
 Or people could just not get along well and then you’re stuck with them for the duration of the trip.

-For example, on some tours you are taken to an Italian leather shop as one of your destinations but it is basically a glorified tourist gift shop (there are also silver, glass, diamond and other shop “tours”).
+For example, on some tours you are taken to an Italian leather shop as one of your destinations, but it is basically a glorified tourist gift shop (there are also silver, glass, diamond, and other shop “tours”).
 The people in the shop demonstrate their craft but then hit you with a big sales pitch.
-I’ve also heard stories about how the tour guides give travelers “city maps” but the maps really only highlight these “gift shops.”
+We’ve also heard stories about how the tour guides give travelers “city maps” but the maps really only highlight these “gift shops.”